 What other advice do I have?

-From our standpoint, now speaking as a partner who sells the product, is that data is ubiquitous.
+Speaking as a partner who sells the product, our standpoint is that data is ubiquitous.
 It's everywhere now.
 Everybody from our kids to our grandparents is creating data and consuming data.
-NetApp is the one company that has an ability to, from the creation or the acquisition of data, make it usable and available to you wherever you are, almost regardless of the platform given the ONTAP capabilities.
-But then they had these endpoint platforms, which is HCI, which is E series, which is FAS, which is storage created, that allows very robust systems to manage certain types of data.
+NetApp is the one company that has an ability to, from the creation or the acquisition of data, make it usable and available to you wherever you are, regardless of the platform given of ONTAP capabilities.
+They had these endpoint platforms, which is HCI, which is E series, which is FAS, which is storage created, that allows very robust systems to manage certain types of data.
 Then, you can use ONTAP with the cloud to make it accessible within your organization.
 So, the barriers that separated data are going away and NetApp is, from our point of view, ahead of many other people in the marketplace making that happen.